Richard Leah BA(hons) MBACP Accredited

 As a young man I set out to experience as much of life as I could - from working on building sites to nursing, from working with the homeless on the streets of London to working as a decorator in Amsterdam.
-I've been a bus conductor and the UK sales manager for a major software company.Then I moved into teaching, social work and psychotherapy.
+I've been a bus conductor and a manager in a major software company.Then I moved into teaching, social work and psychotherapy.

 I also embarked on my own personal therapy -a basic requirement before one can help other people on their journey. ( Therapists are not people without problems; the good ones just know what their problems are and have worked out how to be with them, to avoid being controlled by them.)

 But one never finishes the journey - the learning; although much older and wiser I still see myself as a fellow traveller.
 I can't tell you which path to tread - only you can do that - but I can be alongside you when you come to the rough bits.

 Over the last few years therapy/counselling has often been presented as you being fixed by an expert in your 'problem' -as if you were attending a dentist.
 Its not like that of course.

 You are the only one who has experienced the problem so I focus on working with you to help you clarify what the problem is.
 Then, you may shift to how to resolve it; at that point I am again listening hard - listening to where you want to go; you are the only one who can know what is most appropriate for you -so we will then be exploring those possibilities - from your point of view.
 And of course, finally, the decision about what to do will come from you - when you are clear and when you are ready.

 I offer a safe space for you to explore your issues, your self and the possible ways forward.
 Your issues may be deeply worrying - or even terrifying - to you, but I can be there alongside you - without fear, without judgement and with compassion.